Saunved/web-dev-workshop/README.md

 Key learning:
 Each route can either be successful or unsuccessful.
 We must account for both cases when creating a controller.

+## Checkpoint 5: Storing tweet to database

+### Task 1: Create a route which accept tweet's metadata

+Frontend will trigger a POST request, so we should define the relevant route on the backend in routes/tweet.js.

+### Task 2A: Make changes in controller

+We are following MVC framework, so its time to make changes in controller tweet.js which accepts the request and stores data and generates a response for Frontend.

+### Task 2B: Error handling in any case

+Handle unexpected errors on backend so that code does not throw unknown exceptions.

+## Checkpoint 9: Query to fetch followers/following

+### Task 1: Create a route for fetching the list of 'following'

+Get a list of users whom the logged in user is following along with some metadata such as count.

+### Task 2: Error Handling: if user does not exist

+If some invalid data is provided to XHR request, then server side validation should save the system, hence throw exception if invalid user is triggering the XHR.

+### Task 3: Write query to fetch the users

+Write a query which will fetch all the users whom the logged in user is following.